JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     core@core-03 ~ $ sudo systemctl start docker-tcp.socket
     core@core-03 ~ $ sudo systemctl start docker

 Now we create kubelet unit on workder node.
-The following kubelet service unit file uses the following environment variables:
+The following kubelet service unit file uses the following environment variables.
+Apart from that, it's crutical to set --network-plugin=cni otherwise the docker containers spined up by Kubelet will not use Flannel for routing and it will fail the whole K8S cluster.

     ${MASTER_HOST} = 172.17.8.102
     ${ADVERTISE_IP} = 172.17.8.103